dannydabbles/dreamdeck/plan.md

 Make the system more robust, transparent, and efficient.

 **Tasks:**
-1. Add try/except blocks in supervisor and persona workflows.
+1. Add try/except blocks in oracle and persona workflows.
 2. On error, return a friendly message and log details.
 3. Log all persona switches, tool calls, and errors with timestamps.
 4. Periodically summarize long chat histories into concise memories.